jw120/fcc-simon/README.md

   + DONE Callbacks
   + DONE Match to window size
   + DONE Re-draw on window resize
+  + DONE Add central buttons
-  + Extent click handler to cope with all buttons
+  + Extent click decoder to cope with all buttons
-  + Add central buttons
+  + Handlers to make all buttons light up
+    - Notes on mouse down/up
+    - Swithches toggle on click

 * Code